top of page

 • All transportation (Includes transfer from/to DIB Airport)

-• An experienced team of resourceful local guides, cooks & porters (for carrying camping/cooking gear, not for personal luggage).
+• An experienced team of local researchers, resourceful local guides, cooks & porters (for carrying camping/cooking gear, not for personal luggage).
 A porter for personal luggage can be arranged at an additional cost of INR1500/Person/Day.

-• A Trip Leader (An experienced local)
+• A Trip Leader (An experienced and resourceful local)

 • Basic Medical/First Aid Kit during the trip.